NimaOS/nimaos-inst/README.md

 ## Credits

 nimaos-inst has been made by Nima Fanniasl.
 The base project, blend-inst has been written by Rudra Saraswat.
 However, the code is inspired by Jade (written in Rust), since it's meant to be a drop-in replacement for Jade.
-Jade is a project developed by **Crystal Linux**.
+Jade is a project developed by **NimaOS**.